A comparison between short GRB afterglows and AT2017gfo: shedding light on kilonovae properties: Discussion

 \section{Discussion}

 In the following we first discuss those GRBs that are fainter than AT2017gfo, without considering those with uncertain redshift.
-Afterwards, we will discuss the cases with shallow decay or have a claimed kilonova, and use their luminosity to constrain that of AT2017gfo-like blue and red kilonova components.
+Afterwards, we will discuss the cases with shallow decay or {\bf with} a claimed kilonova, {\bf by defining a golden sample of GRBs with accurate redshifts and by using} their luminosity to constrain that of AT2017gfo-like blue and red kilonova components.